microsoft/aerial_wildlife_detection/readme.md

 ## Using a built-in AI model
 AIde ships with a set of built-in models that can be configured and customized for a number of tasks (image classification, object detection, etc.).
-See [this page](doc/builtin_models.md) for further instructions on how to use one of the built-in models.
+See [this page](doc/builtin_models.md) for instructions on how to use one of the built-in models.

 ## Writing your own AI model
 AIde is fully modular and supports custom AI models, as long as they provide a Python interface and can handle the different annotation and prediction types appropriately.
-See [here](doc/custom_model.md) for details on using custom models.
+See [here](doc/custom_model.md) for instructions on using custom models.

 ## Installation